Bashhub – Access Your Terminal History From Anywhere

 Then choose the command from the list and hit “i” or “space bar” keys to display the selected command details.

-You can also delete a particular command(s) from the Bashub database.
+Bashhub allows you to delete a particular command(s) at any time from the Bashub database.
 To do so, launch the interactive search:

 Choose the command that you want to delete and hit “Backspace” or “Delete” keys from the keyboard.